ntua-el19136/BigData-Ray-vs-Spark/data/README.md

 ## **ASHRAE Energy Consumption Prediction Dataset**

-The official information for the buildings and the observed weather which was necessary for the prediction was found [here](https://www.kaggle.com/competitions/ashrae-energy-prediction/overview).
+The official information for the buildings and the observed weather which was necessary for the prediction was found on [Kaggle](https://www.kaggle.com/competitions/ashrae-energy-prediction/overview).

-**Steps to Load the Dataset into HDFS:**
+## #**Steps to Load the Dataset into HDFS:**
 1. Download the dataset zip directly to HDFS using the following command:

 ```bash